BardicDefense/purple-hack/testtexoutput.md

 and can be taught additional behaviors at twice the rate (two weeks per behavior).

-**Armorer**: Required for the production and maintenance of armor and shields; for every 60 men at arms or barded warhorses present, there must be at least one armorer available.
+**Armourer**: Required for the production and maintenance of armour and shields; for every 60 men at arms or barded warhorses present, there must be at least one armourer available.
 Each must be provided with a workroom, forge, and assistants at an additional cost (\~400sp).
-An armorer can use spare time (prorated based on number of supported troops) to make additional armor, helmets, or shields at 25% of their usual cost.
-Per month, an armorer can make three shields or one suit of armor.
+An armourer can use spare time (prorated based on number of supported troops) to make additional armour, helmets, or shields at 25% of their usual cost.
+Per month, an armourer can make three shields or one suit of armour.

 **Blacksmith:** Essential for the basic maintenance of a stronghold and any resident soldiery; for every blacksmith retained the needs of up to